-The ripening occurs a bit later than in the Brunate area, resulting in very elegant and apparently less structured wines, but always generous and rich with intense, ethereal bouquets.
+The ripening occurs a bit later than in the Brunate area, resulting in very elegantand apparently less structured wines, but always generous and rich with intense, ethereal bouquets.
 The fermentation and all phases of maturation follow the same traditional methodology as the Brunate wine.

-he wine has a garnet-color and ruby-red reflections with a slight orange note.
+From 2015, to improve the quality of the wine, we select the grapes during the harvest.
+The wine has a garnet-color and ruby-red reflections with a slight orange note.
 The nose is ethereal, fresh, elegant and very persistent, with hints of violet, rose, liquorice and sweet spices.
 In the mouth the flavor is long and intense.
 To be served in crystal glasses with very large bowls.

 |Rootstocks:||kober 5bb - 420A.|

 |Plant Density:||4,000 plants per hectare.|

 |Training System:||Free-standing espalier with “Guyot” pruning.|

 |Soil:||Calcareous, argillaceous with magnesium content|